 radar (ASR, aka "search"), the X-band precision approach radar (PAR),

 rapcon (radar approach control) equipment,

-IFF synthetic radar, VHF and UHF radios, video mappers, and other systems, we were
+IFF synthetic radar, VHF and UHF radios, video mappers, and other

-polarization mechanism (used to mitigate rain echoes)
+that the circular polarization mechanism (used to mitigate rain echoes)

 in the search radar antenna feedhorn was functioning properly.
 Doing so involved

 at the end of the feedhorn to measure the positions of the polarizer.